IJMacD/map-maker/README.md

 It's important to note however, that in direct opposition to the notorious Cascading Style Sheets this script is not cascading.

 Every rule specifies zero or more new drawing instructions.
 It's not possible to set up some shared property near the beginning of the script and expect it to still be in effect for a matching element later.
 Each rule is isolated with its own state which is reset between rules.
+(Except wildcard types - see below)

 ### Example